pulumi/pulumi-hugo/themes/default/content/docs/concepts/vs/opentofu.md

 ### IDE Support {#ide}

-OpenTofu has no plugins for IDEs.
+OpenTofu has plugins for some IDEs.
+However, the features are varied and limited.
 With Pulumi, you can tap into decades of innovation with great IDEs.
 The IDEs automatically provide code completion, strong typing, error squiggles, rich resource documentation, and more.

 ### State Management {#state}